ebrahim-s-ebrahim/myJsonParser/README.md

 # myJsonParser

-Simple.Json.Parser is a simple and fast JSON parser library for .NET.
+Simple.Json.Parser is a simple JSON parser library for .NET.

 ## Features